suhasaraos/GitHubCopilot_Customized/README.md

       - Hint: Use the "unit test coverage" prompt to generate unit tests for the Product and Supplier routes.
    - Improve coverage based on analysis
    - BONUS: Ask GitHub Copilot to execute the tests using the Playwright MCP server.
 ---
+5. ** Documentation Update **
+   - Use GitHub Copilot Internal Prompting to create a custom prompt file for the OctoCAT Supply project to update all existing documentation for the project.
+       - Hint: Use the "Prompt Files" prompt to create a custom prompt file for the OctoCAT Supply project.
+       - Sample Prompt: `Complete the prompt file to update the documentation of this project or the specified file mentioned by the user.
+Only update the prompt file, do not update any documentation.`
+    - Execute the custom prompt file to update all existing documentation for the project.
+        - Hint: Use the slash command to execute the prompt all existing documentation for the project.
+Specify the README.md file and the docs/architecture.md file if you only want that updated.

+---